 Consultation on the Brisbane Metro draft Design Report closed on Friday 25 May 2018.
 Council is now reviewing feedback received during the consultation period, which will continue to help shape this vital infrastructure project.

-Council has since completed a range of technical assessments of the project and conducted extensive consultation with the community and key stakeholders.
+Brisbane Metro was first announced in 2016 as a solution to the current challenges facing Brisbane's bus network, which has reached capacity at many inner city locations.
+Following this, Council completed a range of detailed technical assessments of the project and conducted extensive consultation with the community and key stakeholders.

-The alignment will feature two new high capacity, high frequency Metro lines:
+The alignment will feature two new high-frequency, high-capacity metro lines:

 - Metro 1 - Eight Mile Plains busway station to Roma Street busway station